This course offers a Single Honours Archaeology degree programme with an additional Portuguese language qualification.

 World Class Facilities

-The School boasts the internationally renowned 14CHRONO Centre for Radiocarbon Dating, the Centre for Archaeological Fieldwork, departmental collections and laboratories for study of artefacts, human, animal and plant remains and other scientific materials and instruments, access to GIS, laser scanning and specialist teaching laboratories.
+- The School boasts the internationally renowned 14CHRONO Centre for Radiocarbon Dating, the Centre for Archaeological Fieldwork, departmental collections and laboratories for study of artefacts, human, animal and plant remains and other scientific materials and instruments, access to GIS, laser scanning and specialist teaching laboratories.
+In 2021–22, these laboratories received a major state-of-the-art upgrade, with £5m of investment through the UKRI World Class Labs and Capability for Collections Fund, and the Department for Economy, Northern Ireland.

 Note: some modules may be subject to change